-The Historic Jail, Licking County’s fourth jail, was built in 1889.
-When it was first built, the jail was lauded as the best and sturdiest jail the state had ever seen.
+The Licking County Historic Jail, built in 1889, is Licking County’s fourth jail.
+When it was constructed, the jail was lauded as the best and sturdiest jail the state had ever seen.
 Its stone, Millersburg brownstone, was quarried and transported from Millersburg, Ohio.
 Well-known Ohio architect Joseph Warren Yost designed the structure in the Richardson Romanesque style.
 J.W.
 Yost is responsible for buildings such as Orton Hall on the Ohio State University campus, as well as numerous local government buildings.
 Yost included several unique architectural details in the design, such as cat-like creatures sculpted into window sills and an open-mouthed frog water spout.
 The building has many other features that are typical of Richardson Romanesque architecture, such as arches and turrets.
 Overall, it is one of Licking County’s most architecturally significant buildings.

-Throughout its lifetime, the historic jail saw many tragic deaths including suicides, murders, and accidental deaths.
+Throughout its lifetime, the jail saw many tragic deaths including suicides, murders, and accidental deaths.

 Four sheriffs suffered heart attacks in the sheriff’s living quarters; there were numerous suicides such as those of Mae Varner and the infamous Walter Robertson; and there is the well-known tragic tale of Carl Etherington, who was lynched during the days of the Temperance Movement.